 The energy transition is being addressed worldwide

-The finalists in the Outstanding Projects category showcase exceptional examples of how the global energy transition is being addressed.
-The range of projects spans from large-scale green hydrogen production and extensive storage systems that guarantee a stable supply of increasingly green electricity, to public institutions harnessing solar power and initiatives that provide cooling energy for food.
+The finalists in the Outstanding Projects category highlight remarkable examples of how the global energy transition is being tackled.
+These projects range from large-scale green hydrogen production and extensive storage systems ensuring a stable supply of green electricity, to public institutions using solar power and initiatives providing cooling energy for food preservation.

 Finalists in the Outstanding Projects category